Yosemite Creek Watershed

 Yosemite Creek, now in an underground culvert, empties into San Francisco Bay at a cove bounded by the Hunters Point Naval Shipyard on the north and Candlestick Point State Recreation Area (SRA) on the west and south.
 All lie within San Francisco’s Bayview-Hunters Point community.
-This ethnically diverse community bears a heavy burden: 80 percent of the city’s sewage is treated here, and the city’s two power plants and most of its polluting industries are located here.
-The Hunters Point Shipyard is heavily contaminated, particularly its southern shoreline.
-The community is rich in Superfund sites.
+This ethnically diverse community bears a heavy burden: 80 percent of the city’s sewage is treated here, and most of its polluting industries are located here.
+The Hunters Point Shipyard was heavily contaminated, particularly its southern shoreline.
+The cleanup and restoration of this site is underway.

-Bayview-Hunters Point is also rich in opportunity.
-A 2003-04 census (download PDF) of the waters and uplands of Candlestick Point SRA, performed by Golden Gate Audubon naturalists and local high school students, revealed an astonishing wealth of wildlife.
+The 2003-04 census (download PDF) of the waters and uplands of Candlestick Point SRA, performed by Golden Gate Bird Alliance naturalists and local high school students, revealed an astonishing wealth of wildlife.
 Our efforts identified large numbers of birds (2,347 in one day) and an incredible 118 bird species and 148 species overall (including many butterflies, snakes, and small mammals).

 Our Goals